This page explains how we use any personal information we collect from you through our website.

 Contact Data included addresses, email addresses and telephone numbers

-Financial Data includes bank account and payment card details, insurance and pension details.
+Financial Data includes bank account and payment card details, insurance, pension details, source of funds and source of wealth.

-Transactional Data includes details about payments to and from you, other details of legal services to you, that you have purchased from the firm and services you have supplied to us.
+Transactional Data includes details about payments to and from you, other details of legal services and other services to you, that you have purchased from the firm and services you have supplied to us.

 Technical Data includes data such as browser type, version, time zone, setting and location, operating systems an platform, etc